martvanrijthoven/pyamlo/docs/index.md

 database_url: postgres://${app.host}:${app.port}/maindb
 ```

-You can load and resolve it using yamlo:
+You can load and resolve it using PYAMLO:

 ```python
 from yamlo import load_config